-As we dig deeper into the archives, we find three more tapes containing recordings by Al & Alec, although two are marked only as "Al".
-All are in previously used tape boxes, with other artists' names scratched out similarly to the first Al & Alex box we find.
+So we dig deeper into the archives, finding three more tapes containing recordings by Al & Alec, although two are marked only as "Al".
+All are in previously used tape boxes, with other artists' names scratched out similarly to the first box we find.

-Because of the markings on one tape box, we originally think Rebecca Lynn is another artist Bill has recorded and stored on the same tape with Al & Alec.
-But when we listen to the tape, we realize Rebecca Lynn is a song, not another artist.
-The tape contains multiple takes of Rebecca Lynn and a song called The Fox.
+Because of the markings on one tape box, we originally think Rebecca Lynn is still another artist Bill has recorded and stored on the same tape with Al & Alec.
+But when we audition the tape, we realize Rebecca Lynn is a song, not another artist.
+The tape contains multiple takes of Rebecca Lynn along with a song called The Fox.
 On another tape, we find multiple takes of Santa Fe (or White Walls of Santa Fe), Flying Circle, Wordless Wonder, and Your Touch.
-These Al & Alec recordings are good indications that Bill is steering Sonobeat, whose roots mostly have been rock 'n' roll and jazz recordings, toward the Austin progressive sounds – both progressive rock and progressive country – that begin emerging as the decade clicks over from the '60s to the '70s.
+These Al & Alec recordings are good indications that Bill is steering Sonobeat, whose roots mostly have been rock 'n' roll, blues, and jazz recordings, toward the Austin progressive sounds – both progressive rock and progressive country – that begin emerging as the decade clicks over from the '60s to the '70s.
 Indeed, Austin's progressive country music scene is approaching its zenith in '76, when the Al & Alec recordings are made, and Liberty Hill is the site of outlaw country superstar Willie Nelson's famous Fourth of July Picnic concert in 1973.
 While we can't be sure, we feel that Al & Alec are from the Central Texas area, if not from Austin itself, where most of the artists recording at Blue Hole Sounds are based.
-Or perhaps Bill has seen Al & Alec perform in the local night clubs and dance halls elsewhere around Central Texas.
+Or perhaps Bill has seen Al & Alec perform in local night clubs and dance halls elsewhere around Central Texas.

 We know nothing more about the Al & Alec recordings or the sessions that yielded them.
 We don't know Al and Alec's last names, the names of the members of the backing band, and whether any of these songs (other than Your Touch, which Jeannine wrote) were Al & Alec's original compositions.

 Al (last name unknown)